kareem-torky/valinteca-test-locale/README.md

-## Msegat package
+## Localization package
-A composer package from Valinteca that introduces an easy integration with [Msegat](https://www.msegat.com/index.php?lang=Ar) platform for Laravel applications.
+A composer package from Valinteca that introduces an easy integration with [Localization](https://www.Localization.com/index.php?lang=Ar) platform for Laravel applications.

 ## Features
 - Send SMS messages